turtleflyer/smart-hooks/packages/smart-hooks/use-multi-state/README.md

       <DisplayComponent {...state} />
     </>
   );
+}
 ```

 As in the case of using `useState` when you get setter that is [guaranteed stable and
 immutable](https://reactjs.org/docs/hooks-reference.html#usestate), with `usMultiState` you have an
-object that alone has a stable identity and its properties on their turn effectively are setters
+object that alone has a stable identity, and its properties on their turn effectively are setters
-emitted by `useState` calls so stable and immutable.
-You can use numbers, strings, and symbols for
+emitted by `useState` calls hence stable and immutable.
+You can use numbers, strings, and symbols
-properties names.
+for properties names.